Payoff Statement

 Payoff statement matters because the balance a borrower sees on a regular statement is not always the exact amount needed to satisfy the loan on a given day.
 Interest, fees, and timing can affect the final payoff number.

 It also matters because sales and refinances depend on precision.
-The transaction cannot close cleanly if the old mortgage payoff figure is not known accurately enough to release the lien.
+The transaction cannot close cleanly if the old mortgage payoff figure is not known accurately enough to release the lien through a later Satisfaction of Mortgage or Deed of Reconveyance.

 Where It Appears in the Borrower Process